dusty-phillips/stytch_in_gleam/README.md

   package so the types can be used in JavaScript frontends that call your API.
 - [stytch_client](./stytch_client/) contains strongly typed Gleam functions that call the stytch API.
+- [stytch_ui_model](./stytch_ui_model/) contains lustre model types and update functions for managing your authenticated app in the frontend.

 In addition, there is an [example](./example/) folder that contains a fully working magic link demo.